ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 /**
 lcd.write() — The "Raw" Messenger
 The write() function sends binary data (raw bytes) directly to the device without any translation.
-Primary Use: Displaying custom characters (0–7) or specific ASCII symbols.
+Primary Use: Displaying custom characters (0–7) or specific symbols.
-Behavior: If you send the number 65, the LCD looks at its internal ASCII table, finds character #65, and displays an 'A'.
+Behavior: If you send the number 65, the LCD looks at its internal table, finds character #65, and displays an 'A'.
 Return Value: It returns the number of bytes successfully written (usually 1).
 Example: